 Graduates may apply to pursue advanced study leading to a Master of Science Degree in Chemical Engineering provided he/she has obtained the required averages in the undergraduate programs of study, either immediately following the BS degree or after completing the BE degree.
 The Faculty Admissions Committee makes the final decision about student entry into the Master of Science Program.
+Entry to the Chemical Engineering graduate program requires an average of at least 80.

 The graduate program at the department of Chemical Engineering offers the following tracks: